focorunner/focoblog/README.md

 # Focoblog

-This is a Rails-based blog that I am building out for my own use, but anyone who wants to fork and do with it what they will.
+This is a Rails-based blog application that I am building for my own use, but anyone who wants to fork and do with it what they will.

 Using: **Ruby 2.2.0**, **Rails 4.2.0**